The Brightspot user interface

 Starting in the top-left corner of the user interface is the Navigation Menu.
 Clicking this menu expands and lists all of the areas within Brightspot that you currently have rights to access.

 The search field allows you to enter text to find assets within Brightspot.
 There are several filters and options available to you as you search.
-See Using search for more information.
+See CMS Search for more information.

 The add icon provides an easy way to create assets within Brightspot.
 See Creating content for more information on using this icon.